Arjun-G-Ravi/AI-Notes/01_Machine Learning/00_Introduction/01_Some Introductory concepts.md

 # Design matrix
-- ML models are trained with lots of data
+- Refers to the way data is structured for machine learning tasks.
 - Generally, data is stored in design matrix - with features as columns and data examples as rows, as NxD matrix
-  - if N>>D: tall and skinny shape -> big data
+  - if N>>D: tall and skinny shape -> big data (large number of data)
   - if N<<D: short and fat shape -> wide data
 - Some data(such as text and image) are not stored in design matrix.
 But before they are used in a ML model, they are usually converted to fixed size form(design matrix form).